 Figure 2-1 : SPP Context within the CCSDS Protocol Stack

 Figure 2-1 illustrates the concept of the SPP within the CCSDS protocol stack when used over a space link.
 User data units are incorporated in Space Packets defined in 4.1 and are eventually transferred over a space link using either one of the Packet Services of a Space Data Link Protocol (references [C3], [C4], [C5], [C7], and [C6]) or the Bundle Protocol (BP) service (reference [C9]) that transmits a bundle to an identified bundle endpoint.
-Management establishes which underlying protocol and service is to be used to transfer encapsulated PDUs.
+Management establishes which underlying protocol and service is to be used to transfer PDUs.
 It should be noted that the Coding and Synchronization sublayer of the Data Link Layer is not explicitly shown in the figure.

-When used over a space link, SPP data units may be transported by the services offered by the Space Data Link Protocols or by the BP.
-SPP data units may also be transported by, for example, on-board or terrestrial subnetworks.

 The SPP provides a unidirectional data transfer service from a single source user application to one or more destination user applications through one or more subnetworks.
+In this document, a user application is intended to be an application generating (or receiving) Space Packets with a unique APID.

 The APID provides a single naming domain within a given mission deployment.
 The APID can be used in a variety of ways by a mission, depending on mission needs.
 It can be used to designate the intended destination for a stream of packets, to designate the source of a stream of packets, or to designate different types of packets.
 The ways that the APID are used, and the management of the APID naming domain, are all mission-specific choices.

 If missions wish to use the APID naming domain to service, for instance, a spacecraft that has multiple processors, a spacecraft that is ‘fractionated’, or even a mission that includes a deployment of multiple spacecraft, those missions must either manage and suballocate assignments in the single APID naming domain within the enterprise or define a way to extend it using mission-specific fields in the packet secondary header.
 This sort of extension is supported by the APID and the secondary header, but it is not defined in this protocol.

-Figure 2-2 shows the flow of a stream of packets from the source user application to the destination user application(s) through any intermediate subnetwork(s).
-As a managed flow, the packets in this stream are all marked with the same APID or set of APIDs.

-Figure 2-2 : Conceptual End-to-End Flow of Packets

 As the data traverse the subnetworks, they are carried by subnetwork-specific mechanisms using protocols provided by the subnetworks.
 The selection of protocols used in the subnetworks is determined independently for each subnetwork and may not be the same throughout.